Arnaud-Joguet/barbus-photos-gallery/README.md

-# barbus-photos-gallery
+# barbu's-photos-gallery

-Hello, this is just a webpage to show pictures of Barbu's team of ice and in-line hockey.
+Hello, this is just a webpage to show pictures of "Barbu's" ice and in-line hockey team.